etamity/dashpad/README.md

 e.g

-You `_dash/ui.yaml` file already and you create another js file `_dash/ui.js`, then you can write js code in the file.
+If `_dash/ui.yaml` file exist already then create another js file call `_dash/ui.js`, so that you can write js code in the file.

 > ui.js
 ``` js